The Kings Life Guard is suspended from the 3rd to the 29 December 2023.

 Horse Guards today:

-Horse Guards is named after the troops who have mounted the Queen's Life Guard here since the Restoration of King Charles II in 1660.
+Horse Guards is named after the troops who have mounted the Sovereign's Life Guard here since the Restoration of King Charles II in 1660.
 It is the official entrance to St James's and Buckingham Palaces.
 Apart from members of the Royal Family or cavalrymen on duty, everyone needs the Sovereign's permission in the form of an Ivory Pass to either drive or ride through Horse Guards.

 Since the 20th Century, Horse Guards has been principally Headquarters London District, administering all regular and Territorial Army units in Greater London.
-There is also Headquarters Household Division, from where are issued orders and minutely detailed instructions for important ceremonial occasions like The Queen's Birthday Parade, State Opening of Parliament and State Visits.
+There is also Headquarters Household Division, from where are issued orders and minutely detailed instructions for important ceremonial occasions like The King's Birthday Parade, State Opening of Parliament and State Visits.
 Finally, there is the Regimental Headquarters of the Household Cavalry, which looks after records, contacts with old Comrades Associations and non-operational matters relating to the two Household Cavalry Regiments.
 One of these regiments -the Mounted Regiment - provides the one aspect of Horse Guards most easily recognised by the general public.
-Every day, whatever the season, whatever the weather, a new Queen's Life Guard comes down from Hyde Park Barracks in Knightsbridge to take over guard duties for the next twenty-four hours.
+Every day, whatever the season, whatever the weather, a new King's Life Guard comes down from Hyde Park Barracks in Knightsbridge to take over guard duties for the next twenty-four hours.
 As the mounted box men, facing Whitehall, or as the dismounted sentries in the Archway and the Front Yard, they stoically endure the attentions of countless tourists.
 At the same time they maintain one of the more enduring traditions of London life: a tradition of cavalry maintaining vigil on this site that stretches back over three and a half centuries from the troubled times of Charles I to the present day.

 In this Foreign Office film, a British Army Officer of the Household Cavalry Mounted Regiment discusses the diversity of the Household Cavalry and taking part in the Trooping the Colour parade.